rifqi-qi/ppw/_sources/intro.md

-# Welcome to your Jupyter Book

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.

-Check out the content pages bundled with this sample book to see more.
+# Hello !!
+I'm Rifqi

+This is the website of Ainur Rifqi 210411100236.
+This website is used as documentation of assignments or projects from the class A Web Search and Mining course.

+Check out the Web Search and Mining project below

 ```{tableofcontents}
 ```